RoshnaVakkeel/be-inspired-drf-api/README.md

 - profile_id: The profile id of the user that created the post
 - profile_image: The profile image of the user that made the post

+Django generics API views were used for Post model:
+- ListAPIView enables:
+	- Users to retrieve a list of posts
+- RetrieveUpdateAPIView enables:
+	- Users to obtain a single Post instance
+	- Users to update a single Post instance (if they own it)

+#### Recommedation Model
+- The Recommedation entity contains the fields: owner, title, category, description, created_on, updated_on and image
+- Relationships of Recommedation entity with other entities
+	- One-to-many ForeignKey relation with the Comment entity owner field
+	- One-to-many ForeignKey relation with the Like entity owner field

+The Recommedation model serializer adds additional fields for when a model instance that is returned by the API:
+- is_owner: Whether the user making the request is the owner
+- profile_id: The profile id of the user that created the Recommedation
+- profile_image: The profile image of the user that made the Recommedation

+Django generics API views were used for Recommedation model:
+- ListAPIView enables:
+	- Users to retrieve a list of recommedations
+- RetrieveUpdateAPIView enables:
+	- Users to obtain a single Recommedation instance
+	- Users to update a single Recommedation instance (if they own it)

 ## Project Setup
 Django Rest Framework (DRF) was used to create this API.
 DRF project was set up and many necessary dependencies were installed following these steps: